yasmincanalli/macrophyte/Macrophyte Thresholds/README.md

 Data and R coding to analyze the response of macrophytes to variation in transparency and depth in a Atlantic Forest wetland.
 These results are discussed in the manuscript  "Increasing depth reduces macrophyte coverage but increasing transparency promotes composition turnover through environmental thresholds", accepted for publication in Marine & Freshwater Research.

 ## How to use this directory
-In R, you may download all the data contained in this repository by using the download.file() function, then use the function unzip().
+In R, you may download all the data contained in this repository by using the download.file() function.
 Example:

 `
-download.file(url="github.com/yasmincanalli/macrophyte", destfile = "MS_MacrophyteThresholds.zip")
+download.file(url="github.com/yasmincanalli/macrophyte", destfile = "Macrophyte Thresholds")
-`

-`
-unzip(zipfile = "MS_MacrophyteThresholds.zip")
 `

 Analysis is summarized in a single R script.
 All the data necessary to run analyses are availagle in /data.
 In this example, we used 100 permutations for all analysis for examplifying the coding, but published analysis used 1,000 permutations.